johnzhu12/funRequirements/README.md

 # funRequirements

     some interesting requirements

-1.html-pdf-phantomjs
+1. html-pdf-phantomjs

     covert html to pdf with styles

-2.canvas-screenshot
+2. canvas-screenshot

     screenshot page with canvas,and conver it to base64 for pdf or pic

     (the images on page need to serve on a proxy server or use `require` and bundled by webpack,otherwise a CORS error will occured)

-3.stampHash
+3. stampHash

     print a circle hash on a pic with canvas
+4. crypto
+    Web Crypto API demo